AyyanYe/Github-Projects-Report/README.md

 **4. Strategic Value Assessment**
 This project is the portfolio's "crown jewel."
 Its significance lies not just in the code but in the architectural and product vision.
 *   **Architect & Product Owner Mindset:** A junior developer might build a simple wrapper for one AI API.
-AyyanYe has architected an entire *platform*.
+Ayyan Ahmed has architected an entire *platform*.
 This required managing the system-level complexity of:
     1. User Authentication (implied by subscriptions).
     2. Payment Processing and Subscription Logic (Stripe).
     3. Database Management for user data and preferences (Prisma).